4ndrelim/4ndrelim.github.io/content/blog/the-absurd/index.md

 <br>

 ## Closing
-Camus’s figures are easy to dismiss. _The seducer_. _The tyrant_. _The murderer_.
+Camus’ figures are easy to dismiss. _The seducer_. _The tyrant_. _The murderer_.

 But beneath them lies lucidity.
 A refusal to flinch.
 Can we condemn them?
 Maybe.
 Dostoevsky certainly would.
-He warned us about the dangers of stripping belief bare, of over-rationalization, of how intricate justification can be used to justify descent.
+He warned us about the dangers of stripping belief bare, of over-rationalization, of how intricate reasoning can easily be used to justify moral descent.

 But Camus is asking something simpler, and arguably harder.